shellscape/webpack-plugin-serve/README.md

 _Note: If the build process generates errors, the client (browser) will not be notified of new changes and no HMR will be performed.
 Errors must be resolved before HMR can proceed._

-_Note: If using in combination with `http2`, the `http2` option `allowHTTP1` will enabled by default for the HMR WS connection to work._
+_Note: If using in combination with `http2`, the `http2` option `allowHTTP1` will be enabled by default for the HMR WS connection to work._

 ### `host`
 Type: `String | Promise`<br>